beegee-tokyo/WisBlock-API-V2/README.md

 ----
 # Changelog
 [Code releases](CHANGELOG.md)
+- 2025-01-05 RUI3 AT command compatibility
+  - Add AT+FIRMWAREVER command
 - 2024-10-17 AT command parsing and default fPort changes
   - Allow upper and lower case and special characters in AT commands after the "="
   - Change LoRaWAN default fPort from 0 to 1